Algorithms for Distance Problems in Continuous Graphs: Mean distance in graphs with bounded treewidth

 To know in which case we are, we compare $\lambda_0$ and $\lambda_1$.
 Thus, it suffices to consider the sign of

 Note that $\lambda_0\ge \lambda_1$ if and only if $\mu_0\ge \mu_1$.

-When we know how the minimization diagram looks like, we can compute the volume below the roof by breaking the minimization diagram into triangles, as shown in \cref{fig:roof3}.
+When we know how the minimization diagram looks like, we can compute the volume below the roof by breaking the minimization diagram into triangles. \cref{fig:roof3} shows the case when $L> 0$.
 The structure of the decomposition is the same, independently of the actual values of the parameters, as far as $(y,z,x_{0,0},x_{0,1},x_{1,0},x_{1,1})$ is compliant and $L(x_{0,0},x_{0,1},x_{1,0},x_{1,1})>0$.

 The area of each triangle is a linear function on $y,\lambda_0, \lambda_1$ multiplied by a linear function on $ z,\mu_0, \mu_1$.
 At the vertices of each piece, the value of $d_{\KK}(p(\lambda),q(\mu))$ is a linear combination of $x_{0,0},y,\lambda_0, \lambda_1,z,\mu_0, \mu_1$.
 We conclude that $\xi(y,z,x_{0,0},x_{0,1},x_{1,0},x_{1,1})$ is the sum of a finite number of cubic polynomials in the variables, and therefore it is itself a cubic polynomial.